sanstzu/pocket-api/README.md

 # Pocket API

-REST API that judges codes against a set of testcases using the [`pocket-watch`](#references) service using gRPC.
+REST API that judges code against a set of test cases using the [`pocket-watch`](#references) service.

-> Currently only the code execution is supported
+> Currently only the code execution is supported 🥵

 ## Usage